nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 1. Once the welcome message appears, simply type in a command (e.g. [`help`](#print-a-help-message-help)) and hit `ENTER` at the end to execute the command.
 1. Please refer to [Features](#features) below for more detailed explanations and usage of the available commands.

+## Limitations

+Before you start using our application, you may want to know about some of its assumptions and limitations.

+1. We assume that one patient will not visit the same GP for more than one time per day.
+Each visit record is identified by its date and there will be no way to differentiate two visits in a single day.
+1. Our application, in the current stage, works offline.
+Data is not synchronized for different GPs, as well as not for different devices of the same GP.
+1. In our current iteration, there is no way to delete a single line in a record.
+The only way is deleting the entire record, and create again.

 ## Features